City View Restaurant Restaurant Review, San Francisco, 94111

 City View Restaurant had decent service with courteous staff.
 You can get food faster than a fast food joint as we sat down and 2 minutes later had a table full of items.

-Prices are reasonable and the place is clean and modern, making it a good place for dim sum newbies.
-It is probably the best dim sum in San Francisco’s Chinatown.
-You can find cheaper dim sum but quality and service will not be as high.
+Prices are reasonable for a upper mid range Chinese restaurant, and the place is clean and modern, making it a good place for dim sum especially for newbies.
+It is probably the best dim sum in San Francisco’s Chinatown along with Great Eastern.
+You can find cheaper dim sum but the quality and service will not be as high.
 Head to Koi Palace in Daly City for the better stuff and a bigger selection.